JiriKovacic/constraints/README.md

 # Integrity constraints for Neo4j
 ## Intro
-The integrity constraints for Neo4j is a prototype implementation of defining a database schema.
+The integrity constraints for Neo4j is a prototype implementation of defining a database schema as a part of my diploma thesis.
 There are implemented three types of constraints.

 * **Node property uniqueness**,
     * Single property value *(like email, name or whatever)*, or